lexibank/tlopo/out/vol3/chapter8.md

 _Acalypha longispica_ is common in secondary forest. _Acalypha grandis_ is grown as an ornamental shrub in New Ireland, but the Kwarae'ae take short poles from it, using them in small buildings, to stake yams and to plant living pig fences ([Kwa'ioloa & Burt 2001](../sources/KwaioloaandBurt2001): 148).

 POc _&ast;ka[(r,l)a]qabusi_ appears to have denoted a taxon including at least _Acalypha longispica_ and _Acalypha grandis_.
-The syllable _&ast;-(r,l)a-_ is absent from the Proto Meso-Melanesian form, but present in PEOc.
+The syllable _&ast;-(r,l)a-_ is absent from the PMM form, but present in PEOc.
 It may or may not have been present in POc.
 Weakly supported PEOc _&ast;(k)a(r,l)adroŋ_ appears also to have denoted one or more _Acalypha_ species.
 The two PEOc etyma apparently share the initial element _&ast;ka(r,l)a-_, with an ambiguous liquid: North/Central Vanuatu and Kiribati reflexes point to _&ast;-r-_, SE Solomonic and Tongan to _&ast;-l-_, and other Polynesian languages to either.
 South Vanuatu languages reflect _&ast;-n-_, which I take to be an idiosyncratic local innovation.

 [Whistler](../sources/Whistler1991b) ([1991b](../sources/Whistler1991b): 51-52) glosses the Tongan reflex 'cat's tail' (_pusi_ 'cat' ), arguing that as the cat was a European introduction to Tonga, the name must be post-contact.
 However, this cognate set gives the lie to this interpretation.